 PIH forms when inflammatory wounds or other skin traumas cause inflammation.
 As our skin heals, it produces too much melanin (a substance in our body that gives skin our color) thus leaving a darker area.

-Acne scars occur when there is a loss of tissue causing the skin to appear pitted or depressed.
+Acne scars which are the scars that look pitted occur when there is a loss of tissue causing the skin to appear pitted or depressed.
 Skin traumas can also cause an excess of tissue causing a raised scar.
-PIH, on the other hand, will just appear darker than the rest of the skin, it’s not pitted nor raised.
+Hyperpigmentation, on the other hand, will just appear darker than the rest of the skin, it’s not pitted nor raised.

 Aloe may not be able to help with acne scars (pitted or raised scars) since this is mainly caused by lack or excess formation of tissue on the skin and may need other forms of acne scarring treatment such as micro-needling that promotes the buildup of collagen deep in the skin to plump pitted scars and even out the skin texture.